 Julie Casiano, an advocate for SCBDD who receives support from the organization was accompanied by her daughter, Gia, who will be 2 in August and has Down syndrome.
 Gia appeared happy to be there and was blowing kisses and waving hello to the Rotarians.

 After introducing herself and her daughter, Casiano described finding out in a routine ultrasound during her pregnancy that her daughter would be born with a heart defect that is associated with Down syndrome.
 “You don’t know what to do!
 It’s not something you would ever expect to hear.
 I didn’t even know what to think or how to react,” she said.

+She was put in contact with SCBDD and is very grateful for the guidance that they have given her.
 She joined the Help Me Grow Program and does in-home therapy regularly.
 She said, “The home visits are amazing.
 The people provide me guidance on how to play with Gia and how to interact with her to encourage learning.